johnnymetz/johnny-metz-blog/content/posts/django-time-based-lookups-performance.md

 SELECT MIN(timestamp) FROM event;
 ```

-Again, this allows the database to use an index only scan and brings execution time down to under 1 second.
+Again, this allows the query to use an index only scan and brings execution time down to under 1 second.

 This pattern isn't limited to `DateTimeField`.
-Any lookup that forces the database to extract or transform part of a time-based column can prevent index usage unless the query is rewritten to operate on the raw column.
+Any lookup that extracts or transforms part of a time-based column can prevent index usage unless it's rewritten to operate on the raw column.

 May your time-based queries stay index-friendly.